S-Pushkar/linux-setup/README.md

 # Information

-This repository provides a shell script to install and configure the following:
+- This repository provides a shell script to install and configure the following in Fedora or Ubuntu(Debian based):
     - Neovim
     - Zsh
     - MesloLGS NF font for the terminal
     - Oh-My-Zsh
     - Powerlevel10k
     - gh (To instantly start using git)

+- If you want to use this script in a distribution which does not use ```dnf``` or ```apt``` package manager, change the script as needed.

 # Installation